martharobinson/simsearch/README.md

 ![LoRA applied to ViT Attention](diagrams/LORA_Attention.png)

 Only the LoRA adapters are updated during training; the rest of the ViT and CLIP model weights are kept frozen.

+## Data Augmentation

+To improve generalization and robustness, this project applies data augmentation to training images before they are processed by the CLIP model.
+The following augmentations are used:

+- **Random Horizontal Flip:**
+	Images are randomly flipped left-to-right, helping the model learn invariance to orientation.
+- **Color Jitter:**
+	Randomly adjusts brightness, contrast, saturation, and hue (brightness=0.2, contrast=0.2, saturation=0.2, hue=0.1).
+This encourages the model to focus on shape and texture rather than color, and makes it robust to lighting variations.

+These augmentations are applied using `torchvision.transforms.Compose` and are performed on each image in the training set.
+Augmentation helps prevent overfitting and improves the model’s ability to generalize to new, unseen images.

+## Loss Function

+This project uses the **InfoNCE (Contrastive) Loss** to train the LoRA-adapted CLIP model.
+The loss encourages matching image pairs to have similar embeddings and non-matching pairs to be dissimilar.

+- **How it works:**
+	For each batch, image embeddings are L2-normalized and compared using dot products (cosine similarity).
+The logits are divided by a temperature parameter to control the sharpness of the distribution.
+- **Bidirectional loss:**
+	The loss is computed in both directions (A→B and B→A) and averaged, ensuring symmetry.
+- **Implementation:**
+	The InfoNCE loss is implemented as cross-entropy over the similarity logits, with each image in the batch treated as the correct match for its counterpart.

+This approach is effective for retrieval tasks, as it directly optimizes the model to produce discriminative and semantically meaningful embeddings.

 See `scripts/train_clip_lora_lightning.py` for implementation details.